 - pinch to zoom: pinch to zoom in or zoom out;

-- save snapshot to pictures hub;
+- save snapshot to pictures hub or social media;

 Please click below link for latest screenshots and description in other languages (Windows Phone):